matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 account_data using the event type `m.secret_storage.key.[key ID]`.
 The contents of the account data for the key will include an `algorithm` property, which indicates the encryption algorithm used, as well as a `name` property, which is a human-readable name.
-The contents will be signed as signed JSON using the user's master cross-signing key.
 Other properties depend on the encryption algorithm, and are described below.

 Example: